Command control is an essential element of the Operations Road Show layout.

 the early-release firmware, this worked very well for us.

-and we have been experimenting with one as a road throttle.
-In doing
+released and we have been using it as a road throttle occasionally.

-so, we have discovered that the UR92 receiver benefits just as much
+In doing so, we have discovered that the UR92 receiver benefits just

-from being raised to a position above head-height as the UR91.
-The way
+as much from being raised to a position above head height as the UR91.

-we operate, however, we did not see any significant advantage to having
+The way we operate, however, we did not see any significant advantage

-crews use a duplex throttle on trains out on the layout, so we are not
+to having crews use a duplex throttle on trains out on the layout.

-very likely to convert our existing UT4Rs to duplex throttles.
+to convert our existing UT4Rs to duplex throttles.
+We do not anticipate

 Most of our locomotives are outfitted with headlights, Gyralights and